『Found in AI: AI Search Visibility, SEO, & GEO』のカバーアート

 Found in AI is a podcast for marketers, founders, and content strategists who want to understand—and win—AI search visibility in the new era of search.

-Hosted by Cassie Clark, fractional content strategist and AI search optimization expert, the show explores how platforms like ChatGPT, Perplexity, Gemini, and Google’s AI-powered search experiences discover, select, and surface content.
+Hosted by Cassie Clark, fractional content strategist and AI search optimization expert for startups and enterprise brands, the show explores how platforms like ChatGPT, Perplexity, Gemini, and Google’s AI-powered search experiences discover, select, and surface content.

 Each episode breaks down real-world experiments, SEO, GEO / AEO, and content marketing strategies designed to help brands get found in AI-generated answers, not just traditional search results.